shdpl/nawia/Extensions/Sound/readme.txt

 		http://www.openal.org/

 The Sound Extension extends Horde3D with the capability of 3D positional audio with the help of OpenAL.
-It was designed to integrate as nicely as possible with Horde3D, therefore it comes with some limitations, such as the lack of streaming sound support.
+It was designed to integrate as nicely as possible with Horde3D, therefore it lacks support for streaming resources.
 This means the whole audio file will be read and decoded all at once, which can be quite time consuming for larger files.

 The extension currently decodes ogg vorbis and wave audio files but decoders for more formats can quite easily be implemented.
 See the decoder.h file for documentation on how to implement more